EO4wellness/T-I-L/README.md

 * Maintenance (November 20, 21, 22 2020)
 * Coming Soon...

-### Other Iterests or TO-Dos which have not yet become To-Dones!
+### Other Iterests or TO-Dos which have not yet become To-Done listings!
 * A list or links of other topics to followup with in future T-I-L sessions:
     Using GitHub for website hosting https://towardsdatascience.com/how-to-create-a-free-github-pages-website-53743d7524e1
 	Learning about newsletter listservers